 Parking in Los Angeles is sometimes tricky, and usually pricey, but if you can find daily rate parking garages, you might be able to get away with only paying $15 dollars for an entire day of parking, but don’t expect to come and go as you please, or else you’ll have to pay again.
-Use this guide to plan your itinerary and research where you can park, if you have a rental car, or just use a ride sharing service to get around town and don’t worry about parking!
+Use this guide to plan your itinerary and research where you can park, if you have a rental car, or just use a ride-sharing service to get around town and don’t worry about parking!

-Los Angeles has a bad reputation for high crime rates, chronic underreporting of crimes, and high tensions between the local police, the LAPD aka the Los Angeles Police Department, and locals.
+Los Angeles has a bad reputation for high crime rates, chronic underreporting of crimes, and high tensions between the local police, the LAPD, aka the Los Angeles Police Department, and locals.
 Los Angeles has also been consistently ranked as one of the more dangerous cities in the United States, and around the world.
-That being said, we’ve been to Los Angeles twice in the past 5 years and have never had any issues.
+That being said, we’ve been to Los Angeles twice in the past five years and have never had any issues.
 People in Los Angeles are very kind and look out for one another, as well as travelers, and many parts of the city are extremely safe, even at night.

-As with any large city, don’t flash valuables, don’t walk into sketchy looking places alone at night, and trust your instincts – if something doesn’t feel right don’t be afraid to get yourself out of the situation or call for help.
-If you ever have any issues, duck into an open shop or restaurant and ask for help, you won’t be ignored.
+As with any large city, don’t flash valuables, don’t walk into sketchy-looking places alone at night, and trust your instincts – if something doesn’t feel right, don’t be afraid to get yourself out of the situation or call for help.
+If you ever have any issues, duck into an open shop or restaurant and ask for help.
+You won’t be ignored.
 Be alert, and be cautious, but don’t let it ruin your trip.
-We’ve found ourselves in some “sketchy looking” places in Los Angeles, like right outside of Grand Central Market (which is AMAZING!), but we were completely fine, so just be sure to enjoy your time here and if you’re still worried, stick to touristy areas and the main roads during the day and into the evening and you will be fine.
+We’ve found ourselves in some “sketchy looking” places in Los Angeles, like right outside of Grand Central Market (which is AMAZING!), but we were completely fine, so just be sure to enjoy your time here and if you’re still worried, stick to touristy areas and the main roads during the day and into the evening, and you will be fine.

 California is situated along the San Andreas fault line, and as such, is prone to earthquakes.
 Many are minor tremors that don’t affect daily life, and there are very few in the last decade that were even noteworthy.
-Just be aware that there exists the possibility of an earthquake, and come up with a plan of action and know how to stay safe in the unlikely event that a larger earthquake happens while you’re there.
+Just be aware that there exists the possibility of an earthquake, come up with a plan of action, and know how to stay safe in the unlikely event that a larger earthquake happens while you’re there.
 You can check out California’s Earth Quake Safety information here.

 When the Weather Isn’t Great

-Weather in Los Angeles is almost always beautiful.
+The weather in Los Angeles is almost always beautiful.
 It rarely rains, and the only times it gets uncomfortable is when the temperatures soar into the 100º+ in the summers.
-When this happens, head indoors to one of Los Angels’ dozens of museums, or head to the beach and cool off in the beautiful waters of the Pacific Ocean!
+When this happens, head indoors to one of Los Angeles’ dozens of museums, or head to the beach and cool off in the beautiful waters of the Pacific Ocean!
 There’s no shortage of wonderful things to do here in the summer sun, like hiking, water skiing, surfing, snorkeling, scuba diving, road tripping, or just getting outdoors and exploring California’s beautiful Golden Coast!

 Day Trips from Los Angeles (in miles from LAX)